The Project Browser panel helps you find projects for editing and more

 The letters shown in the square indicate Project's Type.
 Often this is set as part of selecting a specific Theme or Player Experience, and it can also be set or changed on the Project Properties panel.

-For example, a C in the square indicates the Project's Type is set to Course while Ac in the square indicates the Project's Type is set to Activity.
+For example, a C in the square indicates the Project's Type is set to Course while Vi in the square indicates the Project's Type is set to Video.

 The squares will also often display an indicator "bubble" for the Project's review status.
-An example in this image is Protecting Information Security and Privacy, which has an orange bubble on its square.
+An example in this image is Annual Code of Conduct, which has an orange bubble on its square.

 Here's what the indicator color coding means: